Data-Samurai/CodeSnippetsPowerShell/README.md

-CodeSnippetsPowerShell contains some basic PowerShell scripts which you can run on every Windows PC.
+CodeSnippetsPowerShell contain some basic PowerShell scripts which you can run on every Windows PC.